eisenzopf/redactomatic/README.md

 python3 redactomatic.py --column 4 --idcolumn 1 --modality text --inputfile ./data/sample_data.csv --outputfile output.csv --log audit.csv
 ```

+## Redaction Levels

+You can set how strict the redaction script will be.
+Level 1 means that Redactomatic will only use the machine learning NER parser, which captures many entities but is not reliable and does not match addresses, phone numbers, SSN, and other kinds of numbers that are probably important to recognize.
+Level 2 is the default level and matches most PII entities.
+However, it can miss numbers that aren't supported or are formatting in a way that Redactomatic hasn't seen before.
+If maximum security is needed where all kinds of numbers are always redacted whether they are a recognized type or not, you should use Level 3.

 ## Supported Languages and Regions

 Redactomatic currently supports English.
 Most entities support the US and Canada.
 If you would like to contribute additional languages and regions, we welcome the contribution.